legendu-net/blog/docs/drafts/2019/12/machine-learning-libraries-computing-frames-and-programming-languages/index.md

 ---
 title: Machine Learning Libraries, Computing Frames and Programming Languages
-created: 2019-12-10 09:32:40
+created: '2019-12-10T09:32:40-08:00'
-date: 2026-04-05 19:42:37.842327
+date: '2026-06-12T21:38:36-07:00'
 authors:
   - bendu
 label: machine-learning-libraries-computing-frames-and-programming-languages
 license: CC-BY-4.0
 tags:
   - AI
   - machine learning
   - data science
   - computing frameworks
   - programming languages
   - GPU
   - Python
   - Rust
 ---

 **Things on this page are fragmentary and immature notes/thoughts of the author.
 Please read with your own judgement!**

 1. GPU is more accisible for average individual people.
    GPU is still the main tool for deep learning right now.

-2. Python Distributed Computing Frameworks (Ray, Modin, etc.) servers as a mid solution between GPU and Spark.
+1. Python Distributed Computing Frameworks (Ray, Modin, etc.) servers as a mid solution between GPU and Spark.
    It can handle more data than GPU but less then Spark.
    Ray, Modin, etc is easier to use and maintain than Spark.

-3. Even though there are many libraries making it possible to run deep learning on Spark, I still don't it is the right choice unless you have really large data that cannot be handled by other frameworks.
+1. Even though there are many libraries making it possible to run deep learning on Spark, I still don't it is the right choice unless you have really large data that cannot be handled by other frameworks.
    There are rarely such situations.
    Real big data mostly occur in the ETL and preprocessing stage rather than in the model training stage.

-4. Python and Rust are good choices.
+1. Python and Rust are good choices.
    C is not productive.
    C++ is too complicated.
    JVM-based languages are first-class citizens for production.
    Rust seems to have a bright future.

-5. As the development of Kubernetes, there will be distributed computing frameworks that does not limit you into a specific languages.
+1. As the development of Kubernetes, there will be distributed computing frameworks that does not limit you into a specific languages.
-    Once that is a common situation,
-    people will start shifting away from JVM languages and seek for better performance and easier to use solutions.
+   Once that is a common situation, people will start shifting away from JVM languages and seek for better performance and easier to use solutions.
    Rust is a good language choice for performance while Python is a good choice for glue-language that is easy to use.

+(machine-learning-libraries-computing-frames-and-programming-languages-machine-learning-frameworks)=

 ## Machine Learning Frameworks